Cluster X-varieties at infinity

+The equatorial circle $S^1$ parametrises projective measured laminations which are limits of the rational laminations supported on a single loop, as we will see shortly.

-The circle $S^1$ corresponds to single loop projective laminations.
-The sign of $S^\pm$ is determined by the orientation of a disc containing the puncture: it is $+$ if it is induced by the orientation of $S'$.
+The support of any other projective measured lamination contains an ideal arc.
+The sign of the hemisphere $S^\pm$ where the point parametrising such a projective measured lamination is located is determined by the orientation of a disc containing the puncture: it is $+$ if it is induced by the orientation of $S'$.

 The triangles parametrise projective laminations